NandiniMummaneni/Fashion-MNIST/README.md

 **Fashion-MNIST Data Visualization and Training Curves Using TensorFlow**

-Part of **IBM AI Engineering Professional Certificate — “Neural Networks and TensorFlow”** This project demonstrates how to visualize Fashion-MNIST images and monitor simulated CNN training progress.
+Part of **IBM AI Engineering Professional Certificate — “Neural Networks and TensorFlow”**.

+This project demonstrates how to visualize Fashion-MNIST images and monitor simulated CNN training progress.
 It covers key machine learning concepts such as **dataset preprocessing, image visualization, and model performance tracking.**

 **🚀 Project Overview:**